yunustechin/yunustechin/README.md

 - Computer Engineering student at **Marmara University**
 - Passionate about **Backend Engineering**, **DevOps**, and **Cloud Infrastructure**
 - Building scalable, high-performance systems with **REST**, **GraphQL**, and **gRPC**
-- Fueled by coffee and a relentless drive to learn
 - Always sharpening my problem-solving skills and staying updated with tech trends

 ---